New York Employment Contracts

-New York is an at-will employment state meaning that an employer has a right to terminate an employee for more or less any reason at all, at any time, so long as it is not rooted in a discriminatory reason.
-However, an employment contract actually may allow you to set the terms of your employment and termination should that become an issue.
+New York is an at-will employment state meaning that an employer has the right to terminate an employee for any reason at all, at any time, so long as it is not rooted in a discriminatory reason.
+However, an employment contract can allow you to set the terms of your employment and termination if necessary.
 The New York employment contract attorneys of Brown Kwon & Lam explain.

 New York Employment Contracts: What They Include

 Though New York is an at-will employment state, that does not mean you do not have any protections.
 In fact, your offer letter and employment contract will actually be beneficial to both you and your employer.
 It helps prepare a protocol for any future changes and/or challenges that may occur.

-Within your New York employment contract, you will want to make sure that not only it is a tangible document, but that it includes specific terms and conditions of employment to ensure that your rights are not infringed upon and that if your employer does not abide by the terms and conditions, you have a legal guide to follow.
+Within your New York employment contract, you will want to make sure that not only it is a tangible document, but that it includes specific terms and conditions of employment.
+The terms and conditions ensure that your employers cannot infringe on your rights without consequences.

-Within a New York employment contract, you will want to ensure that the following elements are included and clear:
+Within a New York employment contract, you will want to ensure that it includes the following elements clearly:

 - Employee’s title, duties, and responsibilities

 - Compensation including how you will be paid, any bonuses, etc.